Autism and Asperger’s (High Functioning Autism)

 Areas affected by Autistic Spectrum Disorder (ASD), including both autism and Asperger’s, can be broadly classified under 1) speech or communication, 2) social skills, and 3) “quirky” characteristics and rigid behavior.

-For those with high-functioning ASD (Asperger’s), scroll down for a brief description of areas of difficulties.
+For those with high-functioning autism (Asperger’s), scroll down for a brief description of areas of difficulties.
 Also see Tony Attwood’s “Asperger’s Is a Gift”

 ASD at a glance (what is causing troubles for this group?)

-How do I know if my child has ASD?
+How do I know if my child has autism?
 Specific behaviors to watch out for are:

 - socialization and communication difficulties (e.g. lack of reciprocity, one-sided communication)